nodeftpd/nodeftpd/README.markdown

 Known issues

+* Still many places that should be paying attention to the asynchronous nature of I/O ...
+LIST, STOR, etc ...
+LIST is fixed now, but I'm going to fix the others before pushing
 * Still some quirkiness with data connections ... namely with long-running sessions

 These are known to work (or mostly work)